“Give him Ballon d’Or": Fans react as Chukwueze scores in Fulham win vs Brighton

 Nigerian international Samuel Chukwueze inspired Fulham to a 2-1 victory over Brighton in the English Premier League on Saturday, January 24.

-Despite delivering an impressive performance against Uganda in the group stage, where he provided two assists in a 3-1 win, some Nigerian fans called for the head of the AC Milan winger.
+Despite delivering an impressive performance against Uganda in the group stage, where he provided two assists in a 3-1 win, some Nigerian fans criticised the AC Milan winger.

-The former Villarreal star featured in five matches at the tournament, including the third-place playoff against Egypt, as Nigeria went on to secure the bronze medal.
+The former Villarreal star featured in five matches at the tournament, including the third-place play-off against Egypt, where Nigeria secured the bronze medal.

 Exactly a week after the conclusion of the 2025 AFCON, Super Eagles winger Samuel Chukwueze found the net for Fulham.